agrifooddatacanada/oca-spec/RFCs/0006-SeparatorOverlay.md

   }
 }
 ```
-### Examples of a delimiter overlay.
+### Examples of a separator overlay.
 Delimiters and escape characters can be provided for some or all of the array attributes in a schema.
-Delimiters/escape characters may be different for each attribute.
+Separator characters may be different for each attribute.
+Note that JSON requires its own separator, so that an escape character "\\" must itself be escaped in JSON.
 ```
 {
   "capture_base": "Etszl9LgLUjllI950rd2lO6rF5-BP_jGzXGBPkFZCZFA",